XORBKPT/Energy_Grid_Command_1st-Iteration/README.md

 **Energy Grid Command for InnoEnergy Students UTUM** It includes an overview, setup instructions, gameplay mechanics, an example of play, typical ASCII terminal output.
-Inspried by the iconic very first ever 1971 Star Trek Unix game.
+Inspried the iconic 1971 Star Trek Unix game sysadmins played on night shift in the 1980's.
+It was the first game, ever.
 Clone or Fork the code and save the grid, Captain!
 ---
 # Energy Grid Command - A MicroPython Game for Raspberry Pi Pico